goodwill

 Perspectives

 In efforts to reduce the cost and complexity of goodwill impairment testing, the accounting models for goodwill have changed significantly from the model that the Financial Accounting Standards Board (FASB) first introduced in 2001.
-This Roadmap provides insights into—and interpretations of—the two current goodwill accounting models as outlined under the guidance of ASC 350-20.
+This Roadmap provides insights into—and interpretations of—ASC 350-20 and ASC 350-30 on the accounting guidance for goodwill and intangible assets.

 ${column-img-description}